maju6406/pql_query/README.md

 **NOTE** The task can take a few minutes to run.

 There is 1 parameter:
 * query : pql query you want to execute
+* store_results : Store results on disk.
+Defaults to 'yes'.

 If something goes wrong, try changing single quotes to double quotes or vice versa.

 The results will be shown in YAML in the console.
-The results are saved in /tmp in json and yaml formats.
+If store_results is set to 'yes' or not set, the results are saved in /tmp in json and yaml formats.
 ## Reference

 To view the available actions and parameters, on the command line, run `puppet task show pql_query` or see the pql_query module page on the [Forge](https://forge.puppet.com/beersy/pql_query/tasks).